-Assault and Battery on a Police Officer or Firefighter
+Assault and Battery on a Police Officer or Firefighter in Virginia

 An assault and battery committed on a law enforcement officer, correctional officer, or a firefighter elevates the offense from a regular Class 1 misdemeanor assault and battery to a felony offense.
 Specifically, this type of assault and battery is a Class 5 felony punishable by up to five years in prison, with a mandatory minimum jail sentence of six months.
 This mandatory minimum sentence cannot be suspended by the judge and 100 percent of the mandatory minimum sentence must be served if one is convicted of this form of assault and battery.
 However, the sentence can be much longer than the six-month mandatory minimum.